sendyma/Medical-XAI/README.md

 ***
 ## Hardware & Software

-We re-implement the paper with Pytorch 1.9.1+cu111 on 2 NVIDIA A40 GPUs.
+We re-implement the paper with Pytorch 1.9.1+cu111 on 2 NVIDIA A40 GPUs, and our trained model weights (EfficientNet B0 as backbone) are provided concomitantly.

 ## Training